openhab/openhab-addons/bundles/org.openhab.binding.powermax/README.md

 -   Visonic does not provide a specification of the RS232 protocol and, thus, use this binding at your own risk.
 -   The binding is not able to arm/disarm a particular partition.
 -   The compatibility of the binding with the Powermaster alarm panel series is probably only partial.
+-   In order to be able to bypass zones, you must first enable this feature by updating your panel configuration.
+Look at your installer's manual.

 ## Full Example